Lauryn Zipse, PhD, CCC-SLP

 She went on to complete a postdoctoral and clinical fellowship at the Music and Neuroimaging Laboratory at Beth Israel Deaconess Medical Center.

 Dr. Zipse’s research interests concern cognitive and language deficits due to stroke and other brain injury in adults.
 Her work addresses the prosodic and rhythmic processing abilities involved in speech planning, the degree to which these abilities may be preserved in aphasia, and how they may be used in speech and language therapy.
-In addition, she studies disorders of learning and memory in adults who have experienced traumatic brain injury (TBI).
+In addition, she studies nonverbal cognitive disorders in adults who have experienced brain injury.

 AB, Dartmouth College